inesdiazg/paginapersonal/index.md

 During my PhD, my research initially focused on manifolds without conjugate points and Riemannian submersions.
 Subsequently, I shifted my focus to studying the reach (in the sense of Federer) of isometric embeddings into Wasserstein-type spaces.
 Additionally, I explored applications of the Wasserstein distance, particularly in addressing the problem of uniformly distributing points on a compact manifold.

-Throughout this period, I also delved into Topological Data Analysis (TDA).
+Throughout this period, I also delved into Topological Data Analysis.

 **Research interests:**  Riemannian/Metric Geometry.
 Optimal Transport.
-TDA (Topological Data Analysis).
+Topological Data Analysis.

 ## Contact details:
 * **Email**: javier.casadoa@uam.es <a href = "mailto: javier.casadoa@uam.es">(Send Email)</a>